pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

 Software is often created to support some useful or important activities.
 This kind of software is commonly separated into four layers.
-Users generally interact with an interface layer, using some kind of technology.
-The interface depends on an application layer, which provide support for users of the software independently of any particular interface technology.
+Users generally interact with an interface layer, using some kind of user interface technology.
+The interface layer depends on an application layer, which provides support for users of the software independently of any particular interface technology.
 The application layer depends on two other layers: the domain layer and the persistence layer.
 The domain layer contains the "logic" of the application, and the persistence layer is responsible